-From our inception in July 2009 through to June 30, 2016, Biotricity has generated a deficit of \$11,542,487.
-We expect to incur additional operating losses through the fiscal year ending December 31, 2016 and beyond, principally as a result of our continuing anticipated research and development costs and due to anticipated initial limited sales of the Bioflux, our planned first product.
+From our inception in July 2009 through March 31, 2017, Biotricity has generated a deficit of \$18,307,216.
+We expect to incur additional operating losses, principally because of our continuing anticipated research and development costs and due to anticipated initial limited sales of the Bioflux, our planned first product.
 When we approach final stages of the anticipated commercialization of the Bioflux, we will have to devote and expect to continue to devote significant resources in the areas of capital expenditures and research and development costs.

-Three and Six Month Period Ended June 30, 2016 as Compared to Three and Six Month Period Ended June 30, 2015
+For the Three Month Transition Period Ended March 31, 2017 Compared to the Three Month Period Ended March 31, 2016